I like to write articles containing handy gardening tips, secrets, and general botanical and horticultural nerdiness.

 So, you've picked your last tomato from your vines.
-They're starting to look sad, and you've realized that you should have planted some tomato seed awhile back to replace your plants.
+They're starting to look sad, and you've realized that you should have planted some tomato seeds a while back to replace your plants.

-Many people do not realize this, but tomatoes are among the easiest plants to successfully take cuttings from, almost easy as pelargonium geraniums.
-You don't even require any special rooting hormones to successfully grow tomatoes from cuttings.
+Many people do not realize this, but tomatoes are among the easiest plants to successfully take cuttings from—almost easy as pelargonium geraniums.
+It doesn't even require any special rooting hormones to successfully grow tomatoes from cuttings.

-Often tomato seeds from shop-purchased tomatoes will come up in the compost.
-Some of these won't be good, but others can turn out to produce really tasty fruit.
+Often, tomato seeds from shop-purchased tomatoes will come up in the compost.
+Some of these won't be good, but others can produce really tasty fruit.

 It is interesting in itself to see the variety of tomato types that come up from generic, hybrid shop brought tomato seed.
 I ate my first of a delicious beefsteak-like tomato for lunch the other day that grew from seed from a hybrid, shop tomato.
 This particular tomato plant would be a good candidate to take cuttings from, so I can still enjoy it long after the original plant has died.